featheredtoast/hubot-discourse-adapter/README.md

 ## Message info

-After "hearing" something, the returned Response object contains the raw message, with a few extensions.
+After "hearing" something, the returned Response object (`res`) contains the raw message, with a few extensions.

-`res.message.title` - the topic title of the heard post `res.message.slug` - the URL of the heard post `res.message.pm` - a boolean to detect whether or not this message was sent as a PM.
+`res.message.text` - the text of the message `res.message.title` - the topic title of the heard post `res.message.slug` - the URL of the heard post `res.message.pm` - a boolean to detect whether or not this message was sent as a PM.